Bobbi-Anne McLeod: Man charged with murder

 - Published

-A man has been charged the murder of teenager Bobbi-Anne McLeod who disappeared in Plymouth.
+A man has been charged with the murder of Bobbi-Anne McLeod who disappeared in Plymouth.

 The 18-year-old was reported missing on Saturday after she failed to meet friends in the city.
 A woman's body was found at Bovisand, south of the city centre, on Tuesday.

-Cody Ackland, from the Southway area of Plymouth, has been remanded in custody, Devon and Cornwall Police said.
+Cody Ackland, 24, from Southway, Plymouth, has been remanded in custody, Devon and Cornwall Police said.

 He is due to appear at Plymouth Magistrates' Court later.